 Through nautical exploration, hands-on exhibits and learning adventures for all ages, Lake Champlain Maritime Museum brings to life the stories of Lake Champlain and its people.
 Our mission is to preserve and share the rich history of the Lake Champlain region.

 Discover why Lake Champlain is considered the most historic body of water in North America.
 Explore its vibrant history and get to know the characters of the Champlain Valley through its military, commercial and recreational periods.
 View a large collection of original small watercraft built over the last 150 years.
 Learn about the largest collection of wooden shipwrecks in North America and talk to archeological conservators in our Nautical Archeology Center.
-Step back in time as you climb aboard the full-scale working 54’ square-rigged Revolutionary War gunboat replica Philadelphia II and learn about the life of citizen soldiers in the Champlain Valley in 1776.
+Step back in time as you step aboard the full-scale working 54’ square-rigged Revolutionary War gunboat replica Philadelphia II and learn about the life of citizen soldiers in the Champlain Valley in 1776.
 Watch craftsmen continue traditional maritime skills of boatbuilding and blacksmithing in our working shops.
 Visit our museum store, children’s playground, picnic area on site.
 Bring a picnic lunch or grab a bite to eat at the Red Mill Restaurant next door at the Basin Harbor Club.
 Soft drinks and snacks are available on site.

 Our rich maritime heritage is brought to life through a large collection of original, small watercraft built in the region over the past 150 years.
 Watch boat building in progress in our modern Boat Shop.
 Learn the art of traditional boat building and maritime related crafts, blacksmithing, and photography in week long and one or two day workshops.